Sungwon-Han/TwoStageUC/README.md

-# Pretraining matters: A two-stage algorithm for unsupervised image classification #
+# Pretraining matters: A two-stage design for unsupervised image classification #
-This repository is the pytorch code for "Pretraining matters: A two-stage algorithm for unsupervised image classification"
+This repository is the pytorch code for "Pretraining matters: A two-stage design for unsupervised image classification"
 ## Highlight ##
 * Our two-stage process starts with embedding learning as a pretraining step, which produces a great initialization.
 The second stage then aims to assign a class for each data point by refining its pretrained embedding.
 Our model successfully optimizes two objectives without falling into the misaligned state.
 * The proposed method outperforms the existing baselines substantially.
 With the CIFAR-10 dataset, we achieve an accuracy of 81.0%, whereas the best performing alternative reaches 61.7%.